festoncloud-ctrl/ALX_Photos_App/README.md

 ### 📡 Schema-Aware or API-Aware Generation

 For database and API-driven development:
-- Generate Django models automatically from MySQL schema definitions
+- Generate Supabase table schemas and RLS policies
-- Create API endpoints based on model relationships and business logic
+- Create API endpoints based on database relationships and business logic
 - Generate OpenAPI/Swagger documentation from existing API specs
-- Assist in creating database queries and migrations based on schema changes
+- Assist in creating database queries and functions based on schema changes
 - Help design and implement tokenization logic based on photo metadata schema

 ## Plan for In-Editor/PR Review Tooling